iifawzi/parcels-delivery-service/README.md

 Thanks to the decorators, and our base abstractions we can simply program to interfaces and make `tsyringe` handles the rest.

-The diagram below explains how the these layers are communicating with each other, with the help of our `container`:
+The diagram below explains how these layers are communicating with each other, with the help of our `container`:

 ![parcels-diagram excalidraw](https://user-images.githubusercontent.com/46695441/209352467-a39cd0a2-1599-4c0e-bb6f-0d8ec5322491.png)

-By adhering to this archtechture, the Business logic is fully isolated, and can be developed and tested indepndently, this can be seen in the `Biker.service`, `Customer.service` and `Shipment.service`, at which you will find that they're only applying business logic, and communicating with the data layer interface ( not an implemntation )
+By adhering to this archtechture, the Business logic is fully isolated, and can be developed and tested indepndently, this can be seen in the `Biker.service`, `Customer.service` or `Shipment.service`, at which you will find that they're only applying business logic, and just communicating with the data layer interface ( not an implemntation )

 for example, the `customer service`